ForgeRock/forgeops/cluster/openshift/README.md

 Now edit `local.yaml`

-now run an install.
-This will require nearlly all privileges on your aws account (see installer docs).
-You should have a default profile for the aws cli as well.
+Now run an install.
+This will require nearly all privileges on your AWS account (see installer docs).
+You should have a default profile for the AWS CLI as well.

 ```
 # to follow progress `less +F forgerock-openshift/.openshift_install.log`